HemanthLakkimsetty/Travel-Management-System/README.md

 **🛠️ Technologies Used**

-Java (Core + renderScript ) – GUI and backend logic

-JDBC – Database connectivity
+Java (Android SDK)

+RenderScript – for high-performance parallel computing

+XML – for UI layouts

 **📌 Purpose**